 Some animal species that live in this desert are meerkats, lions, giraffes, baboons, warthogs, jackals, and various reptile species.
 Here, you can find antelope of almost all variations, such as gemsbok, eland, kudu, springbok, hartebeest, steenbok, etc.

-In this desert, all three of Africa’s big cats can be seen:
+All three of Africa’s big cats can be seen in the Kalahari:

-This famous desert is home to Africa’s all three big and famous cats, such as lions, cheetahs, and leopards.
+This famous desert is home to all of Africa’s three big and famous cats, such as lions, cheetahs, and leopards.
 Due to the dry conditions of this region, sometimes they may hide under big trees or gather at watering holes for shade or hunting purposes.

 Moreover, this desert is also home to some rarely seen smaller cats, like the African wild cat, the caracal, and the black-footed cat.
 Here, you can also see several types of hyenas, like brown and spotted hyenas.